We don't get one in Accrington Stanley?

 Whenever Apple opens a new retail store, it's a major event with fanbois lining up to be the first to grace its stone tile floors.
 By comparison, Microsoft's foray into the retail market will be a quiet affair – almost tentative – beginning with 32 pop-up stores to open in the US and Canada for the holiday season.
-Microsoft has …
+Microsoft …

 We don't get one in Accrington Stanley?